 Quirina started playing the piano and singing and never stopped.
 Then after studying languages and finding that H. C. Andersen's aphorism, "where the words fail, music speaks", is true, she finally decided to concentrate on her passion.

-Quirina has worked with various singers and teachers: Sumi Jo, Jenny Drivala, Nuccia Focile, Inessa Galante, Eva Randová, Manolis Papasifakis, Francesca Patané, Anja Launhardt, Stephanie Friede, Eva Oltivanyi and John Norris.
+Quirina has worked with various singers and teachers: KS Eva Randová, Sumi Jo, Jenny Drivala, Anne Williams-King, Nuccia Focile, Inessa Galante, Manolis Papasifakis, Francesca Patané, Anja Launhardt, Stephanie Friede, Eva Oltivanyi, John Norris and Adrian Baianu.